jwodder/demagnetize/README.rst

 -o PATH, --outfile PATH
                         Save the ``.torrent`` files to the given path.
-The path may contain a ``{name}`` placeholder, which will be replaced by the (sanitized) name of the torrent, and/or a ``{hash}`` placeholder, which will be replaced by the torrent's info hash in hexadecimal.  [default:
+The path may contain a ``{name}`` placeholder, which will be replaced by the (sanitized) name of each torrent, and/or a ``{hash}`` placeholder, which will be replaced by each torrent's info hash in hexadecimal.  [default:
                         ``{name}.torrent``]